footedroom575/candr_cpp/README.md

 ## Issues/Feature Requests

-Please report any issues with and use the title "Feature Request/....." in Issues to request a new feature.
+Please report any issues with the script in Issues and to request a new feature, use the title "Feature Request/....." in Issues.

 For more information, use `candr --help`